foundation/foundation-emails/README.md

 Foundation for Emails (previously known as Ink) is a framework for creating responsive HTML emails that work in any email client &mdash; even Outlook.
 Our HTML/CSS components have been tested across every major email client to ensure consistency.
 And with the [Inky](https://github.com/zurb/inky) templating language, writing HTML emails is now even easier.

+## Updating Versions

+Updating Foundation for Emails is quite easy.
+Navigate to your package.json file in the root of your project folder.
+You'll want to change the dependency from your current version (around line 16) to the [newest version](https://github.com/zurb/foundation-emails/releases/).

+After that you will need to update to the latest version of inky.
+In the same package.json file, find the section devDependcies. (around line 41).
+Change your current version of inky to the [newest version of inky](https://github.com/zurb/inky).

+Once that is completed, you will need to update the `app.scss` file.
+In order to be able to use Foundation for Sites and Emails together without conflicts, the Foundation for Emails CSS file’s name has changed from `foundation` to `foundation-emails`.
+If you are using the CSS version you can change the name from `foundation.min.css` to `foundation-emails.min.css`.

+Next, open up command line and navigate to the root of your project folder.
+Run `npm install`.
+Once completed, run `foundation build`.

 ## Getting Started

 The main way to get started is with our [email template stack](https://github.com/zurb/foundation-emails-template).
 To use the stack, you'll need [Node.js](https://nodejs.org/en/) installed on your machine.